thenumbernine/lua-selfmodify/README.md

 usage:

 1) mkdir pop
-2) copy 0.lua into pop
+2) cp 0.lua pop
-3) uncomment a fitness function of your choice
+3) uncomment a fitness function of your choice inside of gen.lua
+4) ./gen.lua